List of He-Man and the Masters of the Universe characters: Granamyr

-Granamyr (voiced by John Erwin) is the oldest and wisest of the dragons of Darksmoke, an ancient dragon kingdom on Eternia.
+Granamyr is the oldest and wisest of the dragons of Darksmoke, an ancient dragon kingdom on Eternia.
 Granamyr greatly distrusts humans after a great war between the dragons and humans centuries ago, but he strongly respects He-Man, who convinces him there is still some hope for humankind.
-Granamyr would appear in a few more episodes of the original Filmation era He-Man cartoon, including in one episode of She-Ra: Princess of Power.
+Granamyr would appear in a few more episodes of the original Filmation-era He-Man series, including in one episode of She-Ra: Princess of Power.
 Granamyr is one of the most powerful magic users on Eternia and apparently possesses such extraordinary power that even Skeletor dares not challenge him.

 He did not have a toy made of him in the vintage era.
 As of December 2012, he has now been included in the Masters of the Universe Classics toyline.

 Granmyr was voiced by John Erwin in the 1985 series and by John De Lancie in Masters of the Universe: Revolution.

 Faceless One

-Created for the 2002 cartoon series, the Faceless One (voiced by Richard Newman) is an ancient ruler of the former city of Zalesia, which now lies in ruins.
-In the comic adaption of MoTU, it is revealed that said mystic was once an Elder on the Council of Wisdom.
+Created for the 2002 series, the Faceless One (voiced by Richard Newman) is an ancient ruler of the former city of Zalesia, which now lies in ruins.
+In the comic adaption of MOTU, it is revealed that said mystic was once an Elder on the Council of Wisdom.
 But when his daughter was stolen from his kingdom by the Snake Men, his former compatriots turned their backs on him due to breaking their cardinal law against siring a family.
 In return for the safety of his progeny, King Hiss would demand a means of awakening and controlling an ancient God Beast cast in the form of Snake Mountain from the timeless wizard.
 The fallen king would oblige, but felt incredible guilt at the horror that followed after Serpos was unleashed upon Eternia.
 As punishment for betraying the world to the Snake Men, the other Elders cursed him with immortality and mystically imprisoned him within the boundaries of his devastated fiefdom, which had been annihilated in the snake deity's wake.
 Thousands of years later, he often offers his help or implores the aid of He-Man to atone for past misdeeds, but can only exist outside Zalesia in an intangible ghost-like state.
 The mysterious child of the Faceless One is later revealed to be Evil-Lyn herself.

 An action figure of the Faceless One was released in 2011 as part of the Masters of the Universe Classics toyline where his bio was revealed.